You’re a doctor, not a tightrope walker.

 How to use PHI under HIPAA

 HIPAA is intended to provide patients and healthcare providers with peace of mind.
-Patients are sure their medical information will be kept private and secure, and providers reduce legal risk by staying compliant.
+Patients are sure their medical information will be kept private and secure, and providers reduce legal risk by staying HIPAA-friendly.
 In this light, the goal of HIPAA is to protect healthcare providers, not to prevent them from doing their jobs.

 As a healthcare provider, you can share information only with approved parties and only after getting proper patient authorization.
 In all cases, the healthcare provider may share or discuss only the information that the approved party needs to know about the patient’s care or payment for care.